 model lesson and is not expected to be the only occasion where students

-write compare and contrast texts in science.
+write cause and effect texts in science.
 The principles taught in this

 lesson may be adapted for use in any of the Science Core Curriculum

-This activity is intended to mesh with the activities about permanent
+This activity is intended to mesh with the activities about weathering

-magnets and electromagnets found in Standard III.
-Students will write
+and erosion in Standard II.
+Students will write about the causes and

-should be used after students have had several experiences with
+should be used after students have had several experiences learning about

 1. Use Science Process and Thinking Skills